czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 <div class="center">* * *</div>

 In fact, the town held a number of disbelievers equal exactly to its population, although James did not suspect this.
-Their number was only bolstered by his arrival---James was not at all used to believing in himself.
+Their number was only bolstered by his arrival—James was not at all used to believing in himself.
 Along with the things he did not suspect came a certain sinister figure, whose sinister effects would become apparent all too soon.

 Miracles.
 He must create some miracles.
 Something like the healing of a leper or the turning of water to wine would work, James thought.
 More importantly, however, he was not assured by Marek's resolve to stay behind.
 There had to be a reason that he lived several miles away from anybody else, and it surely was not only his lack of proper hygiene.
 No, something much more sinister had to be at work, and James was on the verge of discovering it.
 He teetered over the edge, about to make the final jump to some conclusion deep below.